halitos/NodeJS-Homework/week-1/mandatory/2-dev-tools/task.md

 - What is the first line of the response body?

-  - beginning of the array of objects and the first object(episode)'s values.
+  - beginning of the array of objects...

 - What is the value of the response header called "Content-Type" ?